Old Bexley and Sidcup: Current

+The revised contents take into account the local government boundary review for Bexley which became effective in May 2018.
+Boundaries were extended slightly by adding the parts of the expanded East Wickham and Falconwood & Welling wards previously in Bexleyheath and Crayford.

 Constituency profile

-Old Bexley and Sidcup has average incomes above the national average, a high proportion of semi-detached and detached homes and low unemployment with a lower than average dependency on social housing.
+Old Bexley and Sidcup has average incomes among the highest of all constituencies, a high proportion of semi-detached and detached homes and low unemployment with a lower than average dependency on social housing.

 The constituency generally consists of middle-class and lower middle-class outer London suburbia, served by the Dartford Loop and Bexleyheath commuter railway lines to Central London.
 Sidcup has been largely developed to neat garden suburb-inspired building schemes for most homes.